-AI can predict diabetics’ blood glucose levels in lab | VentureBeat
+AI can predict diabetics’ blood glucose levels in lab

 This study’s sample size was quite small, but it’s not the first time researchers have tapped machine learning to make predictions about diabetes.

 Beijing-based 4 Paradigm created a model that’s 88 percent accurate at detecting the likelihood a patient will develop diabetes within 15 years.
-Startup Klick Health developed algorithms to predict blood glucose levels 30 minutes into the future.
+Klick Health developed algorithms to predict blood glucose levels 30 minutes into the future.
 And One Drop, a biomedical company that produces blood glucose monitoring systems compatible with the Apple Watch, recently introduced a feature that forecasts glucose values over time and provides behavioral recommendations.

 Apps like Sweetch are taking a different approach, using AI to encourage diabetic users to stay active and stick to diet goals.
 In a March study conducted by Johns Hopkins University’s division of endocrinology, diabetes, and metabolism, Sweetch’s recommendations were shown to significantly lower blood sugar levels.